 In this article, we are going to answer all of your questions on how to get rid of mould on curtains, including why it happens in the first place, the difference between mould and mildew, and, as always – give you some helpful prevention tips.

 Both mould and mildew can appear easily on, well, almost anything.
-Fungi needs only a bit of moisture like condensation or a warmer environment and a food source such as dust, dirt or an organic material.
+Fungi needs only a bit of moisture like condensation on windows or a warmer environment and a food source such as dust, dirt or an organic material.
 So, if you have a draftier window hidden behind a nice pair of curtains, don’t be surprised if you find nasty mouldy spots covering the fabric.

 Generally, mould is a term that includes several types of identical nuclei.
 One of the main characteristics of the fungus is that it has the ability to develop beneath almost any type of material, penetrate it, and as time passes – inflict some serious damage.
 That being said, mildew falls into this category, slightly differing.
 This mould type grows on top of items and unlike some sorts of fungus, is easier to treat.
 Remember those slippery orange stains you found while last cleaning your bathroom?
 That is live mould.
 The same fungus spots can turn grey, which means that the mould is hibernating.
 What can “activate” the spores is warmth and sunlight.

 Now that you know what exactly is mould and why it appears, we can talk about how to get rid of mould stains on curtains.
 Before you continue with the cleaning advice, note that not all curtains are made the same and have different washing requirements.
 Check the label of yours before trying to clean them yourself.
 Some curtains can only be dry cleaned, and you need to know this in advance.
 So, with this out the way, here are the 4 easy steps to get rid of mould: